Azure/device-simulation-dotnet/DEVELOPMENT.md

 #### Pre-commit hook without sandbox

-Note: the hook requires [Mono 5](http://www.mono-project.com/download), Nuget and MSBuild in the system PATH.
+Note: the hook without sandbox requires [.NET Core](https://dotnet.github.io) in the system PATH.

 To setup the included hooks, open a Windows/Linux/MacOS console and execute: